Tea pluckers in Darjeeling

-Typically “Darjeeling tea” refers to a black tea, light to medium bodied, with slight fruity and floral notes, and perhaps a touch of briskness.
-The steeped liquor usually appears light golden to a darker bronze color with a strong slightly fruity aroma.
+Typically “Darjeeling tea” refers to a black tea that is light to medium-bodied with fruity and floral notes, and perhaps a touch of briskness.
+The steeped liquor usually appears light golden to a darker bronze color with a strong fruity aroma.
 It is often considered one of the finest teas in the world.

 For a tea to be called Darjeeling, it needs to come from the Darjeeling district, state of West Bengal, India.
 “Darjeeling Tea” is a legally protected geographical designation for teas grown and manufactured in this very specifically defined region “Darjeeling.”
 This situation is similar to the designation given “Champagne” which is a sparkling wine grown in the Champagne region of France.
 Sparkling wines grown in other regions of the world cannot be called Champagne.

-Darjeeling is a small, I mean really small, region in Northern India (actually kind of northeast India).
+Darjeeling is a really small region in northeast India.

 The Darjeeling District is about 288 sq. miles.